Our content may include links to products from our partners

 There are a couple of things to pay attention, especially if it’s your first time:

-Down payment is the amount of money a borrower should pay when closing their mortgage.
+A down payment is the amount of money a borrower should pay when closing their mortgage.
 Usually, banks require no less than 20% of the property’s value.
 Unfortunately, many people cannot afford this amount of money, therefore pay less.
 Your bank, consequently, will consider you a riskier borrower and will require additional protection.
 This will also mean worse terms on your mortgage.

 If you pay less than 20% down payment, you will have to pay a Private Mortgage Insurance, which may be up to 20% of the home’s value.
 This money will be equally distributed each month and included in the monthly payment.
 There is good news.
 Once you pay off 78% of the property’s value, this insurance will drop off.